Primary Navigation Mobile

 Body roll is well contained where adaptive suspension is fitted.

 For comparison, the 1.5-litre car with half the horsepower feels relatively nippy around town, helped by the responsive DSG automatic.
 It becomes much harder work on the motorway.
-Though far from slow, you certainly won’t dispatch other traffic with anything like the alacrity of the most powerful motor.
+Though far from slow, we certainly didn’t feel like we could dispatch other traffic with anything like the alacrity of the most powerful motor.
 It sounds dirge-like as well.

-The noise of the 300hp engine is sporty but quiet and quite remote, a surprise given how lively the Cupra looks from the outside.
+The noise of the 300hp engine is sporty but quiet and quite remote, which a surprise given how brazen the Cupra looks from the outside.
 While many may like this more mature approach, no doubt some potential buyers will be disappointed by the lack of extrovert fireworks from the exhaust.
-An optional Akrapovic exhaust system is available on the top VZN variant, costing over £3,300.
+You can solve this with an optional Akrapovic exhaust system on the top VZN variant, which costs over £3,300.

-You can choose to activate the gearbox manually via the paddleshifters on the back of the steering wheel, but it does a decent job taking care of business if left to its own devices.
-Use manual control and leave yourself in too high a gear, and the engines do get a little bogged down – something to keep in mind when pulling away from junctions.
+You can choose to activate the gearbox manually via the paddle shifters on the back of the steering wheel, but it does a decent job taking care of business if left to its own devices.
+We found that if we left the car in too high a gear, the engines got very bogged down – something to keep in mind when pulling away from junctions.

 54